umamaahmed10/UmamaAhmed_Portfolio/README.md

 >> Hello!
 Glad to see you here.
 This repository keeps track of my personal projects I have worked on.

 ## About Me!
 I am a Data Analyst and passionate about Analysing and Visualizing Data as said, _A picture says more than a thousand words_.
-I believe the most expensive thing in this world is *Data*.
+I believe the most expensive thing in this world is *Data*, from which I love building cool things!
 I completed my Masters in _Data Science_ from NED University of Engineering & Technology in Feb, 2023.
-The thrill of discovering insights from data to solve complex problems and visualize data provides me pride and satisfaction.
-I am eager to continuously advance my skills and learn new technologies and bring my technical skills into the field of Data Specialization.
+The thrill of discovering insights from data to solve complex problems and visualize information provides me pride and satisfaction.
+I am eager and excited to keep learning new methods in a challenging & fast-paced environment.

 ***

 ## Projects

 ### [Factors Affecting the Bike Purchased](Bike_Purchased_Excel_Project.xlsx)
-•	_Software: Microsoft Excel_
+•	_**Software:** Microsoft Excel_
 •	**Objective:** To determine what factors affect the people purchasing a bike.
 •	**Dataset:** The dataset consists of 1027 records of the people and their different attributes (like they own a house or car, etc.) who have purchased a bike from a certain company or not.
 •	**Description:** Created a separate worksheet to clean and format the data, deleting duplicates and empty rows, correcting spells, using the Text to Column feature and Fill Handle, filtering and changing data format to create and analyse Pivot tables and slicers.